mockito/mockito/.github/CONTRIBUTING.md

 * `./gradlew checkstyleMain` to check the main source code
 * `./gradlew checkstyleTest` to check the test source code
-* `./gradlew build` to check main and test source code, and run the tests
+* `./gradlew check` to check main and test source code, and run the tests

 ### Imports